Giantpizzahead/AlphaLoL/README.md

 3. (Optional) Graphics = Low
 4. (Optional) Frame Rate Cap = 60 FPS

 Note: If the bot runs very slowly, lowering the resolution might help a lot.
-Try to keep a similar height though, since that's used to calculate ability ranges.
-Ex: Go for 1280x1024 instead of 1280x720.
+Make sure to keep a similar height though (in the 1000-1100 range), since that's used to navigate the shop GUI and calculate ability ranges.

 **Interface**